Non-affiliates on campus, part 2: residence hall security

 Security fencing for Southside Units

-We’ll start with the newest security measure, one that SafeBears has been calling for since our founding: security fencing for Units 1, 2 and 3.
+We’ll start with the newest security measure, one that SafeBears has been calling for since our founding: fencing for Units 1, 2 and 3.
 These three Units, home to about 70 percent of new students, have seen the bulk of non-affiliate trespassing, particularly before the university took control in early 2024 of its “People’s Park” Southside parcel.
-The fencing and locked gates will not only make the inner courtyards a safer space for student use and enjoyment, they’ll also provide an additional barrier to entry to the buildings themselves.
+Fencing and locked gates will not only make the inner courtyards a safer space for student use and enjoyment, they’ll also provide an additional barrier to entry to the buildings themselves.

 The basics: locked doors